-Komen Columbus funds non-duplicative, community-based breast health education and breast cancer screening, diagnostic, and treatment projects for the medically underserved in our 30 county service area covering Central and Southeastern Ohio.
-All projects are united together in the goal to reduce the current number of breast cancer deaths in the Affiliate’s 30 county service area by 50% within the next decade.
+Komen Columbus funds breast health education and breast cancer screening, diagnostic, and treatment projects to ensure everyone in our 30-county service area covering Central and Southeastern Ohio has access to the highest quality and timely breast care.
+All projects are united together in the goal to reduce the current number of breast cancer deaths in the Affiliate’s 30 county service area by 50% by 2026.

 Questions about Community Grants or the Grants e-Management System should be directed to: